slackapi/node-slack-sdk/packages/node-slack-events-api/docs/reference.md

 configuration once you've assigned a Request URL.

-If `options.waitForResponse` is truthy then your SlackEventAdapter will emit a callback function with each event so you can control more details about the HTTP response send back to Slack.
+If `options.waitForResponse` is truthy then your SlackEventAdapter will emit a callback function with each event so you can control more details about the HTTP response sent back to Slack.
 See SlackEventAdapter for more details.

 If `options.includeBody` is truthy, then the SlackEventAdapter will emit an additional argument